Resource Management Reform

 Timeline:

-• The Bills, presently named the Natural Environment Bill and the Planning Bill, are set to be released at the end of November 2025
+• The Bills: the Natural Environment Bill and the Planning Bill were released 9 December 2025

 • The Bills are intended to pass into law in 2026, subject to the parliamentary process